ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 - **Customizable Recovery Settings**:
 Define recovery priorities and configurations for different VMs or applications.

-### IBM Cloud Service Framework Integration

-The **IBM Cloud Service Framework** provides a streamlined experience for disaster recovery (DR) automation.
-At the heart of this framework, the **Service Broker** manages resources for compute, storage, and network, enabling users to select DR services from the **IBM Cloud Catalog** and specify deployment parameters with ease.
-The **Resource Management Controller (RMC)** automates provisioning tasks and configures VMs for DR, ensuring a seamless and intuitive user experience.

-Additional IBM Cloud services, such as Activity Tracker, IBM LogDNA, Cloud Object Storage (COS), and Key Management, support the DR solution by enhancing security, auditability, and compliance.
-These services are interconnected through secure, redundant network paths, providing a reliable and resilient environment for business continuity.

 ### Flexible Billing Model

-DR Automation for PowerVS follows a usage-based billing model, with flexible options based on the selected resources and configurations.
+Power Virtual Server DR Automation follows a usage-based billing model, with flexible options based on the selected resources and configurations.
 The IBM Cloud Service Framework supports accurate billing and comprehensive reporting, ensuring customers have clear visibility into DR-related costs.

 ---

 ## IBM Cloud Service Framework

-The **IBM Cloud Service Framework** enhances DR Automation for PowerVS by enabling seamless service deployment and management.
+The **IBM Cloud Service Framework** enhances Power Virtual Server DR Automation by enabling seamless service deployment and management.
 Key components include:

 - **Service Broker**: Manages compute, storage, and network resources, allowing users to select DR services from the IBM Cloud Catalog and configure deployment details.
 This component plays a central role in streamlining and automating DR processes.